SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 for x in y
 ~~~~~~~~~~

-Swift provides a powerful way to iterate over collections of items, such as a range of numbers, the items in an array, or the characters in a string.
+Swift provides a powerful way to iterate over collections of items, such as ranges of numbers, items in an array, or characters in a string.
 Here's a simple example, which prints the first few entries in the five-times-table:

 .. testcode::